-7 Stipulations on the appointment of an audit committee and the tasks of the committee are to be found in chapter 8, sections 49 a-b of the Swedish Companies Act (2006:551).
-Chapter 8, section 49a, parapraph 2 states that the entire board may perform the tasks of the audit committee.
+11 Stipulations on the appointment of an audit committee and the tasks of the committee are to be found in chapter 8, sections 49 a-b of the Swedish Companies Act (2006:551).
+Chapter 8, section 49a, paragraph 2 of the Act states that the entire board may perform the tasks of the audit committee.

-8 Chapter 8, section 49a, paragraph 1 of the Swedish Companies Act (2006:551) states that members of the committee may not be employees of the company, and that at least one committee member is to be independent of the company and its executive management, as well as the company's major shareholders.
+12 Chapter 8, section 49a, paragraph 1 of the Swedish Companies Act (2006:551) states that members of the committee may not be employees of the company, and that at least one committee member is to be independent of the company and its executive management, as well as the company's major shareholders.
 This member must also have auditing or accounting competence.
-For critieria for assessing independence, see 4.4 and 4.5.
+For assessment of independence, see 4.4 and 4.5.